rimikkusu/Snip/README.md

 ## Overview

-SnipGPT is a Windows desktop app that lets you capture anything on your screen and get an AI answer for it.
+Snip is a Windows desktop app that lets you capture anything on your screen and get an AI answer for it.
 You can capture a region, a window, or your whole screen, extract text from it with OCR, and send it to an AI model — all without opening a browser or keeping a chat window around.

 It also supports asking questions about your own PDF documents.
-When you have PDFs loaded, SnipGPT searches them locally first and only sends the relevant excerpts to the model, not the whole file.
+When you have PDFs loaded, Snip searches them locally first and only sends the relevant excerpts to the model, not the whole file.

 Version 4.0.
 Built with WPF and .NET.
 Supports OpenAI and Gemini.